Scouting for Weeds

-The goal when scouting is to get a representative idea of the weed populations throughout the whole field.
-For a 100-acre field, make 5-10 stops that are well spread out across the field.
+The goal when scouting is to note the weed populations throughout the whole field.
+For a 100-acre field, make 5-10 stops across the field.
 At each stop, walk 10 paces (or 30 feet) and record the following:

 - Lifecycle (summer annual, winter annual, perennial)

 - Severity of the infestation based on number of plants (low, medium, high)

 Scout fields prior to planting in order to:

 - Ensure the burndown treatment was effective before weeds become too large control effectively with chemicals

 - Evaluate the potential need for alternative pre-plant weed management strategies such as tillage

 - Ensure that crop seeds are being planted into weed-free fields (“start clean”)

 Scout soon after planting to determine the efficacy of preemergence and to decide if further treatments are necessary at this time.

 Weed emergence can continue over weeks or months.
 Even if preemergence herbicides were applied and the field received timely rainfall for incorporation, fields should be scouted about four weeks after planting for need of additional weed management.
 Be sure to note weed species and height, in order to maintain effectiveness of herbicide treatments and minimize competition with the crop.